igorregis/sonarvsllm/README.md

 The json files containing the dataset generated with LLM analysis for the respective sourcecode obtained by the time of execution of this research, can be found in the respective folders:

-To execute the Sonar analysis for the second paper is necessary to run the command below (Note: Replace the project key to your own project at Sonarcloud):
 * [Claude3-haiku](sonarvsllm-testcases/src/main/resources/controlled/Claude3-haiku)
 * [Claude35-sonnet](sonarvsllm-testcases/src/main/resources/controlled/Claude35-sonnet)
 * [GPT4o-mini](sonarvsllm-testcases/src/main/resources/controlled/GPT4o-mini)